 Transactions done with the Scapia credit card outside the Scapia app entitle users to earn 10 Scapia coins per ₹100 spent.
 Again, the value back comes down to 2% in real life, and these coins can be used for discounts on travel bookings on the Scapia app.

 Zero forex markup on international spends

 The Scapia travel card comes with zero forex markup on foreign spending.
 Forex markup fees on competing credit cards range from 1.5% to 3.5%, while the new entrant offers zero foreign exchange markup fees.
 However, it is important to note that while foreign spends will incur forex markup, they will also not be eligible for Scapia coins.

 Until this point, neither Scapia nor Federal Bank has defined the exact set of eligibility criteria for the Scapia credit card.
 However, you can consider the following as basic eligibility criteria for the card:

 - Indian resident, serviceable address

 - Steady source of income

-Other than these, the card approval shall be at the discretion of the Federal Bank, and you may be required to fulfill additional criteria.
+Other than these, the card approval shall be at the discretion of the Federal Bank, and you may be required to fulfil additional criteria.

 You can find more details about the Scapia card on Federal Bank’s website here.

 That should be all for this one.
-Let us know what you think about the new Scapia credit card or if you have any doubts or queries regarding this one.
+Let us know what you think about the new Scapia credit card or if you have any doubts or queries.